GET A CASH OFFER NOW

 Is there anything you don’t have to disclose?

 Sec 5.008 of the Texas Property Code is below.
-In short, you don’t have to disclose a death on the property unrelated to the condition of the property, HIV status of any occupants of the property, and won’t be held responsible for any conditions that you are truly unaware of.
+In short, you don’t have to disclose a death in a house in Texas unrelated to the condition of the property, the HIV status of any occupants of the property, and won’t be held responsible for any conditions that you are truly unaware of.

 Sec 5.008 (c) A seller or seller’s agent shall have no duty to make a disclosure or release information related to whether a death by natural causes, suicide, or accident unrelated to the condition of the property occurred on the property or whether a previous occupant had, may have had, has, or may have AIDS, HIV related illnesses, or HIV infection.